 lncli sendpayment –dest=<pubkey of destionation> –amt=<amount in satoshis> –keysend

-If successful, you will see a Payment Successful output along with the preimage.
+You will see a Payment Successful output along with the preimage if successful.

 For C-Lightning, you use the keysend RPC command in place of the pay RPC command along with the destination pubkey and amount.
 For more information on using Keysend with C-Lightning, you can check out the official doc here.